 Assessment is the simple and hand on procedure to decide and define the working areas or improvement areas for the child to keep the child in pace with his or her grade level.
 In our learning approach, the two highly recommended processes, Formative assessment Process, which is “Assessment for Learning” and Summative Assessment Process, which is “Assessment of Learning” are followed.
 These two processes are categorized in four separate criteria (class test, class performance, homework and project work) to make the evaluation of the assessment more clear and influential for better learning.
 In order to achieve this goal, IHSB introduced educational Portfolio which reflects the continual growth of a child’s learning process and allows us and the learners to reflect on their own strengths and weaknesses.
 The Portfolio is updated four times a year (once in each quarter) with the hands-on activities completed by the learners.

 IHSB SENIOR SECTION CURRICULUM

-The subjects offered in A Levels in IHSB are:
+Here is the list of subjects currently being offered in Pearson-Edexcel A Levels in IHSB, which are:

-For high achieving students interested in mathematics, they have the option of studying Further Maths, something that IHSB uniquely offers.
-Every student has to take a minimum of 3 subjects for IAS/IAL studies, and that means they have sufficient knowledge in any discipline when moving onto their future endeavor, either in the field of study or otherwise.
+For high achieving students interested in mathematics, they have the option of studying Further Mathematics, something that IHSB uniquely offers.
+Every student must take a minimum of 3 subjects for IAS/IAL studies, and that means they have sufficient knowledge in any discipline when moving onto their future endeavor, either in the field of study or otherwise.